electr1fy0/dicta/README.md

 - Part of speech (noun, verb, etc.)
 - Definitions with examples
 - Synonyms and antonyms (when available)
-- Audio pronunciation links

 ## Notes

-- `dicta` requires an internet connection to fetch definitions.
+- Requires an internet connection to fetch definitions.
 - Data is sourced from `api.dictionaryapi.dev`.